 “From my first fight I started to run away.”

 Corbett and Choynski squared off for the first time as professionals on May 30th, 1889 in Fairfax California.
-The two battled at a tremendous pace for six rounds before the action was prematurely halted by the local sheriff, who advised them that they would have to continue their tilt in a different jurisdiction.
+The two battled at a tremendous pace for six rounds before the action was halted by the local sheriff, who advised them that they would have to continue their tilt in a different jurisdiction.
 Six days later, in a different county, Corbett and Choynski finally settled the score.
 But Corbett came into the rematch with several handicaps.
-Not only was the Irishman standing on badly blistered feet, but Corbett was also fighting with a compromised right hand that he injured on Choynski’s head in the first bout.
-Corbett would later claim that he never used his right hand once during the return.
+Not only was the Irishman standing on badly blistered feet, but Corbett was also fighting with a compromised right hand that he had injured in the first bout.
+Corbett would later claim he never used his right hand once during the return.

-It wasn’t long after the Kilrain victory that “The Black Prince,” Peter Jackson, began his tour of San Francisco, which soon lead to some bad blood between he and Corbett.
+It was not long after the Kilrain victory that one Peter Jackson began his tour of San Francisco, and this soon led to some bad blood between the cocky “Black Prince” and the proud Corbett.
 Naturally, their animosity towards one another manifested itself in a $10,000 prizefight held in the California Athletic Club in San Francisco.
-And there was no doubt, this would be Corbett’s toughest test to date.
+And there can be no doubt, this would prove to be Corbett’s toughest test to date.

-Despite claiming he could “lick any son-of-a-bitch in the house,” the widely recognized world heavyweight champion John L. Sullivan had denied Jackson a shot at the title because he happened to be black.
-Regardless of whether Sullivan was just sticking to his racist principles or was running scared, very few doubted the fact that Jackson was one of the best fighters in the world, having dominated most of his competition in the US, Australia, and England.
+Despite claiming he could “lick any son-of-a-bitch in the house,” the widely recognized world heavyweight champion John L. Sullivan had denied Jackson a title shot because he happened to be black.
+Regardless of whether Sullivan was just sticking to his racist principles or was running scared, very few doubted the fact that Jackson was one of the best boxers in the world, having dominated most of his competition in the US, Australia, and England.
 Thus, Corbett was the underdog, but he exuded nothing but confidence right up to the opening bell.
 In fact, “Gentleman Jim” went so far as to deny Jackson his wish to enter the ring second, angering “The Black Prince” and likely giving Corbett the psychological edge before the first bell even sounded.

-Corbett was not the most active heavyweight champion in history, just fighting twice in the four years he held the crown.
+Corbett was not the most active of heavyweight kings, fighting just twice in the four years he held the crown.
 Despite an impressive third round knockout of Charley Mitchell in Jacksonville, Florida, Corbett’s title reign was best remembered for the famous solar plexus punch that Bob Fitzsimmons used to dethrone him in Carson City, Nevada.
 Corbett desperately tried to get to his feet but was counted out while fully cognizant.
 It was a tough situation for a proud pugilist to be in, no longer champion of the world but conscious enough to feel the pain and humiliation as Fitzsimmons celebrated nearby.
-Corbett in fact accosted “Speckled Bob” and demanded a rematch, telling the new champion that he would have to face him again or “I’ll lick you every time I meet you on the street.”
+Corbett in fact accosted “The Fighting Blacksmith” and demanded a rematch, telling the new champion that he would have to face him again or “I’ll lick you every time I meet you on the street.”
 To which Fitzsimmons coolly replied, “If you ever hit me, I’ll shoot you.”
 The threat effectively closed the book on their rivalry.

 But perhaps Corbett’s greatest contribution to boxing was the way he helped transform the sport from one of savage spectacle to something more nuanced and technical.
-His cerebral approach and attention to tactics and skill elevated boxing and made him a significant influence on future generations with the likes of Gene Tunney, Jack Johnson, Benny Leonard, Sugar Ray Robinson and Muhammad Ali all later paying tribute to the ring smarts of “Gentleman Jim.”
-Indeed, one is tempted to argue that it’s the artists of the ring who leave the deepest and most lasting imprint on boxing and Corbett was certainly one of pugilism’s first true artists. — Alden Chodash
+His cerebral approach and attention to tactics and skill elevated boxing and made him a significant influence on future generations, with the likes of Gene Tunney, Jack Johnson, Benny Leonard, Sugar Ray Robinson and Muhammad Ali all paying tribute to the ring smarts of “Gentleman Jim.”
+Indeed, one is tempted to argue that it’s the artists of the ring who leave the deepest and most lasting imprint on boxing and Corbett was certainly one of pugilism’s first true ‘auteurs.’ — Alden Chodash